bigfatwhale/orderbook/README.md

    - Walking the bid book in price-time order goes from highest priced orders to lowest, and the opposite for the ask book.
    - Cross spread walk due to market orders proceed in the right direction.

+ - Lockfree Concurrency
+   - Since from empirical evidence, 90% of orders are canceled, with 10% resulting in executions, we use a work stealing approach using lockfree queues with a single boost latch for coordination.

 The Python C++ bindings features,

  - Use of Boost Python library to export the C++ logic into a Python API.